Vivid-Project/frontend/README.md

 _Note: VIVID works best on mobile!_

-Navigate to our live site at https://vivid-project.herokuapp.com/ with your mobile device.
-You may have to wait for Heroku to load.
+Navigate to our live site at https://vivid-project.herokuapp.com/ with your mobile device. _(Note: You may have to wait for Heroku to load.
+If you receive an error message from Heroku, reload the page and the app will be displayed.
+This is due to the free tier hosting)_

 Once you reach the login screen, add the site to your home screen.
 You can find a helpful article explaining how to that [here](https://www.howtogeek.com/196087/how-to-add-websites-to-the-home-screen-on-any-smartphone-or-tablet/).